Who am I?

 I am a Speaker, Author, Developer and Designer among other things.
 Unfortunately these terms do not define me, but describe who I am now.

 Let's see though.
 There are some things that I can answer.
-I live in North Texas with my beautiful wife Heather and my son Jakob (the cutest child in the world), and I am currently the Owner and High Muckity Muck at The League of Beards.
+I live in Sunny San Diego (formerly hot and sunny Texas) with my beautiful wife Heather and my sons Jakob (the cutest boy in the world) and Alexander (the cutest baby in the world), and I am the Senior UX Developer at Voxox.

 I am an international speaker on technology, having spoken at: